GBert/openwrt-misc/c2t-new/README.md

 signal.
 The kernel driver is driving the clock line with `local_irq_disable()` pulled to make sure the timing is valid.
 But this degrades system performance.

-**c2tool** depends on hardware support for generating clock pulses that are in the range from 20ns to 5000ns.
-In our reference application there is an FPGA but a discrete monoflop should also do.
+~~**c2tool** depends on hardware support for generating clock pulses that are in the range from 20ns to 5000ns.
+In our reference application there is an FPGA but a discrete monoflop should also do.~~

+A small module is created to avoid using another GPIO and other things: c2t-module.

 ## Install